Aviah/one-click-django-docs/playground.md

 Take a look at the project files, especially the repository `site_repo`.
 These files include a few examples of the basic django concepts.

 If you are new to django, why not take our version to the official django polls tutorial.
-It implments the polls app in in this real development-deployment-production environment, with git.
+It implments the polls app in this real development-deployment-production environment, with git.
 When you finish this tutorial, the polls app will run on the real website at `www.yourdommain.com/polls`.
 Start here: [Django Tutorial with Deployment](https://github.com/Aviah/one-click-django-polls-tutorial)

 For the complete project reference: layout, files, directories, settings, deployment, media files, logging, coding reference etc, see the [Project reference docs](https://github.com/aviah/one-click-django-docs/)